pgstat_snap

 Reset

 Because everything is timestamped, a reset is usually not needed between CALLs to create_snapshot.
-But you can to cleanup and keep the tables smaller.
+But you can, for example to cleanup the tables and free some space.
 You can also reset pg_stats*.

 Reset all pgstat_snap tables with: